corsairmarks/leader_traits_merge_add/mod/README.md

 # Changes

-The Cybernetic, Latent Psionic, Psionic, Brain Slug Host, and  species traits can be merge-added from one species template to another of the same overall species.
+The Cybernetic, Latent Psionic, Psionic, Brain Slug Host, species traits can be merge-added from one species template to another of the same overall species.

 This mod also adds a couple extra tweaks: